bhartiingle/ML-project-/README (5).md

 Methods
 1. Data Source and Collection

-The India Data Portal, which makes socioeconomic and health datasets publicly accessible, provided the data used in this study.
-The National Family Health study (NFHS), a nationally representative study that was carried out over several rounds, is the specific source of the dataset.
-At the state and federal levels, the NFHS gathers a lot of data on nutrition, health, and demographic indicators.
+The data utilized in this study was obtained from the India Data Portal, which provides publicly accessible socioeconomic and administrative datasets for research and policy analysis.
+The specific dataset used is the District-wise IPC Crimes Dataset (2017 Onwards), compiled from the National Crime Records Bureau (NCRB) under the Ministry of Home Affairs, Government of India.

-(Insert Table 1: Summary of NFHS Dataset Variables — e.g., number of records, indicators used, time period, and geographical coverage.)
+This dataset provides comprehensive information on district-level crime statistics recorded under the Indian Penal Code (IPC) from the year 2017 onwards.
+It includes detailed counts of different categories of crimes — such as crimes against women, property crimes, violent crimes, and cybercrimes — along with district identifiers and temporal details.

 2. Data Preprocessing